dr460nf1r3/dr460nixed/README.md

 - `flake.nix`: Entrypoint for hosts and home configurations.
 Also exposes a devshell for boostrapping (`nix develop` or `nix-shell`) as well as Colmena configs.
+- `apps`: Packages built from source.
+- `configurations`: All the Nix configurations
 - `hosts`: NixOS Configurations, accessible via `nixos-rebuild --flake`.
-- `apps`: Packages built from source
 - `overlays`: Patches and version overrides for some packages.
 - `pkgs`: My custom packages.